 Alan Weiss PhD describes a wealth or abundance mindset as “one that assures you that you are successful and can replicate that success, you have value and talents in strong demand, and you can handle most situations that come your way very successfully.
 (And those times you can’t, you’re resilient and bounce back quickly.)

 Does it sound a lot like positive thinking?
 That’s because it is.
-A poverty mindset is all about negativity.
+A poor mindset is all about negativity.
 It is about impossibilities and the things that can’t be.
 An abundance mindset on the other hand screams optimism and possibilities.
 It pushes one to do a lot and go for the wealthy life they desire because they believe, unlike those with a poverty mindset, that they can have it if they work for it.